Doctor of Philosophy (PhD) in Mathematics

 Geometry & Topology: Math 218ABC (core), Math 222ABC, Math 240ABC, Math 245ABC, Math 250ABC

 Logic: Math 280ABC (core), Math 281ABC, Math 282ABC, Math 285ABC

 Probability: Math 210ABC, Math 211ABC, Math 270ABC, Math 271ABC, Math 272ABC, Math 274

 *PhD Requirements Summarized*

-By the beginning of the 2nd year: Pass at the Master’s level of proficiency two exams in real analysis, complex analysis or algebra.
+By the beginning of the 2nd year: Pass at the MS level two exams in real analysis, complex analysis or algebra.

-By the beginning of the 3rd year: Demonstrate Ph.D.-level proficiency on Qualifying exams in two of the following three areas: Real analysis, Complex analysis and Algebra.
-Select an advisor specialist in the major area and form a committee for the Advancement to Candidacy oral exam.
+By the beginning of the 3rd year: (1) Pass at the PhD level two qualifying exams in real analysis, complex analysis or algebra; (2) Select an advisor specialist in the major area and form a committee for the Advancement to Candidacy oral exam.

-Before the end of the 3rd year: Have a written proposal, approved by the committee, for the Advancement to Candidacy Examination.
+Before the end of the 3rd year: (1) Have a written proposal, approved by the committee, for the PhD Advancement to Candidacy examination.

 Completion of the PhD: Average completion time is 5.8 years; maximum time permitted is seven years.
 The Department will not financially support students past their sixth year in the PhD program.
-Completion of the Ph.D. degree must occur within 9 quarters of Advancement to Ph.D candidacy.
+Completion of the PhD degree must occur within 9 quarters (three years) of advancement to PhD candidacy.

 The graduate program in Mathematical, Computational Systems Biology (MCSB) is designed to meet to meet the interdisciplinary training challenges of modern biology and function in concert with selected department programs, including the Ph.D. in Mathematics.